hleclerc/Stela/README.md

 ```
 classes in this case cannot be created in the heap.

 This is a work in progress.
-All the implementation details have not been defined.

 TODO